commercetools/connect-payment-integration-template/processor/README.md

 * `session`: Relies on commercetools session service
 * `oauth2`: Relies on commercetools oauth2 server

-While `session` and `oauth2` authentication mechanisms are easy to work locally, `jwt` will
+While `session` and `oauth2` authentication mechanisms are easy to work locally, `jwt` will need some workaround to be able to test locally as depends on the merchant center forward-to proxy.

-In order to make easy running the application locally, the code comes with a jwt mock server
+In order to make easy running the application locally, the code comes with a jwt mock server:

 ```
 # Set environment variable to point to the jwksUrl